Frequently Asked Questions

 -

-Massage Therapy is primarily concerned with manipulating muscles.
+Traditional Massage Therapy is primarily concerned with manipulating muscles.
 A wonderful side effect of these manipulations is a more relaxed nervous system.

 CranioSacral Therapy is primarily concerned with manipulating the membranes around the brain and spinal cord, which directly supports a relaxed nervous system.
 A wonderful side effect of these manipulations is more relaxed muscles.
 It could be thought of as an inside-out massage.

 I find that CranioSacral Therapy tends to get to the root of chronic pain issues on a deeper level than massage, especially as old emotional tensions are gently cleared away from the body.
-However, massage has an added benefit of more touch on the skin which is powerfully healing in itself.

 -

-CranioSacral Therapy (CST) is different from massage.
+CranioSacral Therapy (CST) is different from traditional massage.

 During a stand-alone CST session, you will remain fully clothed.
 You will likely be lying face-up on a warm massage table for the session, but this can be adapted to a semi-reclined or seated position if needed.
 As your CranioSacral therapist, I will "listen" to the subtle rhythms of your body with my hands and follow them to areas that might be restricted.
 Using a very light touch I follow the restricted areas and wait for them to release and open.